A selection of Musos Reports from 2013

 A lighter note was evident with the Musos at the Coffee and Tea cafe on Sunday April 28.
 Doug Pullen played the most entertaining set we have yet seen from him with a rousing version of the Jeff Beck inspired, Barron Knights hit– The Wally Song, and followed it with the Rick Nelson classic Garden Party, including an introduction which beautifully set the scene for this song recognising the vacuous nature of hollow relationships.

 Two guests - Lawrie White and Warren Freeman, came up from Brisbane – and continued the high standard we enjoy from their work.
 They gave us a duo as well as their solo sets and took us into country territory with their numbers.
 Tina and Gavin Davidson gave us a set and it allowed Tina to strut her stuff with a powerful version of The House of the Rising Sun – one of her most striking performances to date.
 They were joined on stage by daughter Laurel – in her first public performance.
 A hesitant backing vocalist at this stage but the voice is certainly there, so as her confidence grows we will surely hear some great work from her.
 Mary Martin gave us another of her heartfelt sets with a combination of originals and covers and Lee Moon – making his first public performance as a musician, played two original songs.
-Other performers on the day included Frank Moroney with a solid version of Slim Dusty’s Leave him in the long yard, Paul Fagan giving Moondance a good work out and yours truly, taking advantage of Gavin’s assistance on the mixing desk, shared a few covers, including the Gram Parsons/Keith Richards classic – Wild Horses
+Other performers on the day included Frank Moroney with a solid version of Slim Dusty’s Leave him in the long yard, Paul Fagan giving Moondance a good work out and yours truly, taking advantage of Gavin’s assistance on the mixing desk, shared a few covers, including the Gram Parsons/Keith Richards classic – Wild Horses.

 Michael